vdaas/vald/docs/user-guides/read-replica-and-rotator.md

 The read replica is managed with a separate chart from the Vald cluster and is deployed as an addon to the Vald cluster.
 Therefore, in any of the following steps, the Vald cluster should be deployed first, followed by the deployment of the read replica.

 > The reason Vald and Vald-readreplica are in separate charts is to avoid conflicts between the read replica's restart and the Helm operator's processes when Vald is managed by a helm operator.
-Therefore, the read replica will be deployed using helm commands in any case.
+Therefore, the read replica will always be deployed using Helm commands.

 ### When you deploy vald with helm command

 1. Edit `values.yaml` like below（Please refer to [deployment](deployment) for other fields.）

    ```yaml
    agent: